 - 4 Vermont extra sharp cheddar, slices halved

 - 8 slices crisp hickory smoked bacon, chopped

 - 1 loaf Italian bread, divided by 4

 - 1-2 tablespoons unsalted butter softened

 - horseradish sauce

-- Heat a large cast iron grilling pan on medium high heat, add 1 tablespoon peanut oil (olive oil burns at high heat) Season steak with steak season, kosher salt, and fresh ground peppercorns to taste.
+- Heat a large cast iron grilling pan on medium-high heat, add 1 tablespoon peanut oil (olive oil burns at high heat) Season steak with steak season, kosher salt, and fresh ground peppercorns to taste.
 Place sirloin steaks on hot grilling pan, do not move once placed for about 6 minutes, flip over continue to cook for another 6 minutes.
 Remove from heat, place on cutting board and let rest 15 minutes.

 - Meanwhile, using same cast iron skillet preheat cast iron skillet to medium heat, place 1 tablespoon of unsalted butter in skillet allow butter to melt, place sliced onions in skillet and arrange evenly, add kosher salt to help sweat onions.
 Do not move onions for about 6 minutes, then flip onions and continue cooking till caramel colored.
-Remove from heat and set to side.
+Remove from heat and set to the side.